 Health Secretary ‘clueless’ on whether 2030 no smoking target is being scrapped

-Labour has accused Health Secretary Therese Coffey of being “clueless” after she was unable to say whether she is scrapping a plan to get England smoke free by 2030.
+Labour has accused Health Secretary Therese Coffey of being “clueless” after she was unable to rule out the plan to get England smoke free by 2030 being scrapped or delayed.

 Ms Coffey, the Deputy Prime Minister who is partial to a cigar, said on Tuesday she is “not aware” whether the target to get the adult smoking rate down to 5% or under has been axed.

-The Government promised to publish a tobacco control plan “later this year” but the Guardian said ministers are expected to break the commitment.
+The Government promised to publish a tobacco control plan “later this year” but the Guardian said ministers are expected to break that commitment.

-Ms Coffey was unable to say whether this is the case or not, instead saying her priority is on her “ABCD” – ambulances, backlog, care, doctors and dentists – ambitions.
+Ms Coffey was unable to say whether this is the case or not, instead saying her priority was on her ambitions for “ABCD” – ambulances, backlog, care, doctors and dentists.

 “I’m not aware any target has been scrapped.
 My focus right now is the ABCD,” she told Sky News.